Humdrum Extras

 Programming Documentation:

-If you want to write your own programs using the humextra library, then you might want to look at these slides: (PDF) (PowerPoint).
-You can copy/paste the example code directly from the PowerPoint slides if you are able to read them on your computer.
+If you want to write your own programs using the humextra library, then you might want to look at these slides: (PDF) (PowerPoint) as well as the accompanying tutorial.